Wyandotte Chicken Guide to Appearance, Temperament, Varieties & Raising

 Overall, Wyandotte chickens are very friendly and docile fowls.
 When keeping them in a large pen or area, they can be kept with other chicken breeds, but if they live in small spaces, they will show who’s the boss there.
 In general, they are toward the top of the pecking order.

-In fact, they’re calm birds, and you can notice by how slowly they walk around looking for worms and grains.
+Overall, they’re calm birds.
+You may notice this tendency by how slowly they walk around looking for worms and grains.

 The noise of these birds is considerably low, but they can be loud when they want to be.
 Wyandottes make more noise in the small areas, where their personal space has been disturbed by others.